 “Vendors are under greater pressure to build out a certification that meets channel partner requirements.
 That pressure usually forces them to certify on a more limited and narrow set of skills than one would typically require,” he said.
 “I think CompTIA certifications will become more and more valuable, especially CompTIA Server+ and CompTIA Network+, as baselines that can be used as recommended pre-requisites for vendor certifications.”

-As you compare IT certifications, rest assured that those with ISO/ANSI accreditation, like CompTIA's, have a global seal of approval as high-quality credentials that validate your skills and expertise.
+As you compare IT certifications, rest assured that those with ISO/ANSI accreditation, like many of CompTIA's, have a global seal of approval as high-quality credentials that validate your skills and expertise.